© Suzanne Myers

 “There’s a full moon tonight so it won’t be as bad as all that, but I probably had better get going.
 What time would you like to start tomorrow?”

 “Ten o’clock,” Jeremy suggested, thinking that now he was officially on holiday a lie in would not go amiss.
-Katie paid the bill and bid him ‘goodnight.’
+Katie paid the bill on the museum’s behalf and bid him ‘goodnight.’

 After a hearty breakfast, Jeremy made his way back to the museum.
 By ten o’clock there was already a buzz about the place or rather about the café that was clearly popular with the local ladies.
 Katie was waiting in the reception.